 - Conflict checking.
 Make sure there’s no reason you can’t work for a potential client.

 - Scheduling and holding an initial consultation.
-Allow clients to book meetings with you via a tool like Clio Scheduler, available in Clio Suite.
+Allow clients to book meetings with you via a tool like Clio Scheduler.

 - Collecting key information via an intake questionnaire.
 Ask clients to provide key information you’ll need for their case.